marklogic/marklogic-kubernetes/README.md

 #### Modify Port Configuration

-By default, port 8000, 8001, 8002 are configuered to handle HTTP traffic, port 5432 is configured to handle TCP traffic, and port 1024 is configured for HAProxy statistic page.
+By default, port 8000, 8001, 8002 are configuered to handle HTTP traffic.

 You can modify the default ports selection for the HAProxy by providing your own configuration in values file.
 Below is the default configuration:
 ```
 haproxy:
   ports:
-    - name: stat
-      type: STAT
-      port: 1024
     - name: app-service
       type: HTTP
       port: 8000